OniMooni/hashlips_nft_contract/README.md

 Modified by OniMooni for AvocadoDudes!

-orginal Contract by HashLips, give his profile a shot!
+//orginal Contract by HashLips, give his profile a shot!

 # Welcome to HashLips 👄